"Best Nutritionist in the Twin Cities" - Minnesota Monthly Magazine

 Member of the American Society of Nutrition and Academy of Nutrition and Dietetics

 I didn’t take the most direct path to nutrition, but I finally got here.
-Below is the timeline of my experiences that have culminated in the development of the nutrition principles I incorporate into Perfectly Produce and our CARE Weight Loss and Lifestyle Program.
+Below is the timeline of my experiences that have culminated in the development of the nutrition principles I incorporate into Perfectly Produce and our CARE Programs.

 My curiosity for nutrition formed during high school while running cross-country and track.
 I didn’t formalize that interest until working in publishing for several years after college.
 Along the way, I loved experimenting with various popular diets but it was my graduate and research training that allowed me to evolve and learn how to only apply recommendations that are evidence-based and very importantly –sustainable for a lifetime.

 Here’s my journey:

 High school: I ran cross-country and track; my mom home-cooked meals almost every night (and made me help) which I will forever be grateful for (even though I was far from grateful at the time); this was my introduction to whole foods-based nutrition.